 - logging (allowing the storage of historical information)

 HTTP is generally designed to be simple and human readable, even with the added complexity introduced in HTTP/2 by encapsulating HTTP messages into frames.
 HTTP messages can be read and understood by humans, providing easier testing for developers, and reduced complexity for newcomers.

 Introduced in HTTP/1.0, HTTP headers make this protocol easy to extend and experiment with.
 New functionality can even be introduced by a simple agreement between a client and a server about a new header's semantics.

 HTTP is stateless: there is no link between two requests being successively carried out on the same connection.
 This immediately has the prospect of being problematic for users attempting to interact with certain pages coherently, for example, using e-commerce shopping baskets.
 But while the core of HTTP itself is stateless, HTTP cookies allow the use of stateful sessions.
 Using header extensibility, HTTP Cookies are added to the workflow, allowing session creation on each HTTP request to share the same context, or the same state.

 A connection is controlled at the transport layer, and therefore fundamentally out of scope for HTTP.
 Though HTTP doesn't require the underlying transport protocol to be connection-based; only requiring it to be reliable, or not lose messages (so at minimum presenting an error).
 Among the two most common transport protocols on the Internet, TCP is reliable and UDP isn't.
-HTTP therefore relies on the TCP standard, which is connection-based, even though a connection is not always required.
+HTTP therefore relies on the TCP standard, which is connection-based.

 Before a client and server can exchange an HTTP request/response pair, they must establish a TCP connection, a process which requires several round-trips.
 The default behavior of HTTP/1.0 is to open a separate TCP connection for each HTTP request/response pair.
 This is less efficient than sharing a single TCP connection when multiple requests are sent in close succession.